serhatadik/ML_Python/README.md

-# ML_Python
+# Introduction to Python and Machine Learning
-The repository to store scripts used in a tutorial series.
+This repository stores scripts I used a couple of years ago in a tutorial series.